- Brands across industries saw a rise in engagement in the midst of COVID-19.

 The coronavirus outbreak has turned eating and cooking patterns upside down.
 Whether consumers are trying out new recipes or finally giving new delivery apps a try, food brands are quickly adjusting to new norms and are seeing a rise in engagement on Instagram as a result.
 Baking yeast has hit its prime, sales increased +647% over the last week of March 2020.
 And consumers are turning to their favorite brands for advice on their new bread making adventures.
 Restaurants and food publishers are there for born-again bakers in their time of need by serving up inspo, recipes, and new alternatives to dining in.

-Everyone’s favorite salad joint sweetgreen is giving back to frontline workers across the country and is using Instagram as a channel to rally support.
-The brand also makes sure to mix in some at-home salad tips and tricks to cure its followers’ kale caesar withdrawals.
+Everyone’s go-to salad joint sweetgreen launched a new menu category in the midst of the pandemic, tapping its cult community on Instagram to spread the good word about its new plates offering.
 The Infatuation is engaging its fellow foodies with the best recipes to level up its followers’ at home dining experience.
 The brand is using its rep in the restaurant world to give back and help local restaurants get back on their feet.

 Social Media in Social Distancing

 It’s more important than ever for brands to deepen connections with consumers—beyond just a transaction.
 Community is top of mind for consumers and brands alike.
 In this new era of social distancing, we crave interaction.
 And brands across industries are converting their IRL community-building activations into digital ones to meet new needs and stay relevant.
 Whether consumers are shifting to new platforms to shop or absorb information, or in search of inspiring content and refreshing narratives to navigate these trying times, brands have an opportunity to create deeper connections with their target audiences.
 And these connections are rooted in effective storytelling and engaging photos and videos across organic social channels.